 The packaged notes are individually wrapped using a wrapping machine, and delivered to the Bank of Japan.
-Operation improvement activity Operation improvement activities at the National Printing Bureau include efforts by individuals and circles to stabilize quality, reduce workload, and improve work efficiency by reviewing work methods.
+Operation improvement activity Operation improvement activities at the National Printing Bureau include efforts by individuals and circles to achieve such goals as stabilized quality, reduced workload, and improved work efficiency by means that include reviewing work methods.
 Since the establishment of the Bureau in 1871, its staff's steady efforts have been passed down, and made activities with a rich history and tradition.

-Maintaining trust and building the future The Research Institute promotes research and development of products that respond to The Bureau challenges to create of new value to realize a bright future.
-Research and development that brings security and convenience to life The Bureau challenges to create of new value to meet the needs of society and people's lives.
+Maintuining trust and building the future The Research Institute promotes research and development of products that respond to The Bureau challenges to create of new value to realize a bright future.
+Research and development that brings security and convenience to life

+The Bureau challenges to create of new value to meet the needs of society and people's lives.
 Digital printing machine